somethingnew-co/prismic/packages/prismic-react/README.md

 }
 ```

-In order for slices to be available to `SliceZone`, you'll need to setup a dictionary of all your slices.
-Let's create a folder called `slices` in our source directory.
-In here, we're going to import a few slices we've created and map them in an object.
-The key is the `slice_type`, the value is your component.
+In order for slices to be available to `SliceZone`, you'll need to setup a map of all your slices.
+The key is the `slice_type`, the value is your React component.

 ```jsx
 // slices/index.js